 There are many exciting events and funded courses happening in-person across Cornwall, and online, that will support you in gaining the knowledge and skills to respond effectively to the climate and ecological crises we're facing.
 Many of those listed below are included in our bi-monthly newsletter.

 Climate Vision’s fully funded CPD programme Climate Skills through Creativity for individuals and businesses in Cornwall.
-Multiple dates for sign-up in November-December 2025 and January 2026.
+Multiple dates for sign-up in January 2026.
+Last chance to sign up before funding runs out!
 Book your place This course is designed to bring everyone up to speed on climate challenges, resilience strategies, and innovative solutions.
-Accredited follow-on courses are now available after completion of the first.
+Accredited follow-on courses are available after completion of the first.
 This is your opportunity to future-proof your home or business and become part of Cornwall’s journey to a more sustainable and resilient future.

 University of Plymouth online Skills Bootcamp: Future Climate Leaders, 27 January-31 March 2026.
 Book your place Join a dynamic, expert-led programme designed to equip you with the skills, tools, and knowledge needed to champion sustainability.
 Through an innovative, science-based curriculum, inspiring case studies and hands-on challenges, you’ll develop the leadership skills to drive real impact.